rcolomina/app_bv_data_aggregator/README.md

 # vue_js_planets_population_example
-Example using Vue JS plus Bootstrap presenting static data in tables performing brief calculations
+Example on how to use Vue JS plus Bootstrap for presenting static data, aggregating and making brief short calculations on it.